sfw3r43gegya/Manitokan/README.md

 ------
 ## Dane Malenfant, Blake Aaron Richards 2025

-This repository implements Manitokan task as detailed in the paper: https://arxiv.org/pdf/2505.20579 as well as the models in the paper.
+(Still under construction) This repository implements Manitokan task as detailed in the paper: https://arxiv.org/pdf/2505.20579 as well as the models in the paper.

 ## Setup
 ---